 Initial and Extended Attack

-Local Dispatch Centers are responsible for dispatching their own local resources for initial and extended attack incidents.
-Requests for additional resources beyond those locally available will AIMGbe placed with AICC.
+Local Dispatch Centers and NFDC are responsible for dispatching their own resources for initial and extended attack incidents.
+Requests for additional resources beyond those locally available will follow ordering channels detailed in the AIMG.

 Orders for all shared statewide tactical resources such as Air Attack, Air Tankers, and Smokejumpers are placed directly with AICC.